KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 * _Bug_:          These issues refer to invalid or broken functionality and are the highest priority.
 * _Incomplete_:   These issues refer to missing validation checks that users have encountered during application development that would have been directly useful, and are high priority.
-* _Enhancement_:  These issues refer to ideas for extending or improving the loader, demos, or validation layers.
+* _Enhancement_:  These issues refer to ideas for extending or improving the validation layers.

 It is the maintainers goal for all issues to be assigned within one business day of their submission.
 If you choose to work on an issue that is assigned, simply coordinate with the current assignee.